-Guiding Spirit Journeys has openings this summer to take your group on an adventure.
-Whether it is a book club, corporate team, organization, friend group, mother-daughter experience or even a family; choosing your own adventure is a great way to experience the wilderness in your own time and at your own pace.
+Guiding Spirit Journeys has openings this summer to take your group on a customized adventure.
+Open to all genders.
+Are you part of a book club, corporate team, organization, family or friend group looking for a guide?
+Choosing your own adventure is a great way to experience the wilderness in your own time and at your own pace.

 YOU SET THE PACE

 Experience the benefits of days immersed in northern solitude, as your paddle dips quietly in and out of the water.
 Hear the bird calls, search the shoreline for animals, and surround yourself with the elemental beauty of our natural world.
 No cars, no cell phones, no computer.
 Just us, the canoe, some packs and some paddles.
 Work with the guide to plan your route based on the number of days and what you want to experience.

 Every day is a new adventure.
 Learn wilderness skills like navigation, map and compass reading, knot tying, plant identification, fire building, and fishing.
 Options for mindfulness practices including yoga, guided meditation, journaling, and forest bathing are also easily incorporated throughout the journey.
 Bring your camera for those coveted naturescape, elusive animal and macrophotography opportunities.

 Cost is $175 per person per day.
 2 person minimum and 4 day minimum.
 Kids under 16 years old are half price with two paying adults.
 Deposit of $150 per person is due to reserve the dates.

 This is a fully outfitted and professionally guided trip.
 Cost includes guide, all meals, group equipment, permits and instruction on trail.
 You will be provided with a packing list and additional information upon confirmation.